domarps/papers-i-read/contControlDRL.md

 #### Key Points

 - `Model-Free Reinforcement Learning`: system dynamics are not known
+- `continuous action problems` require Q-learning to maximize a complex, non-linear function at each update
+- `actor-critic architecture` assigns a separate parameter ``actor`` policy  \Pi
+-
-- combined a previous approach, Deterministic Policy Gradient(DPG) for learning continuous action spaces with DQN to form Deep DPG(DDPG)
+- `Deep DPG(DDPG)`combined a previous approach, Deterministic Policy Gradient(DPG) with DQN
+-
 - The off-policy algorithm is preferred over policy gradient methods  which can succeed only on high-dimensional problems requiring a large sample space.
 - DDPG learns policies using low-dimensional observations using an actor-critic architecture
 - virtual robots which learn to perform the task themselves are controlled by the same network via the same set of parameters